 The cultivation of cannabis for recreational purposes is illegal in Honolulu, as adult-use cannabis is illegal in Hawaii.
 However, registered patients and caregivers under the Hawaii medical marijuana program may legally cultivate up to 10 marijuana plants at any stage of maturity in accordance with the provisions of the state’s medical marijuana legalization act (Act 228).

 To cultivate marijuana for medical uses, cultivators must have registered their intention to cultivate cannabis with the Hawaii Department of Health (DOH).
 The DOH must approve cultivation locations and requires that home-cultivated cannabis plants be grown at the residences of patients or caregivers or sites controlled by these individuals.
-Hawaii law requires that all cannabis plants cultivated in any approved location be tagged with the registered patient's 329 card (Hawaii medical marijuana card) number and expiration date.
+Hawaii law requires that all cannabis plants cultivated in any approved location be tagged with the registered patient's 329 card (Hawaii medical marijuana cards) number and expiration date.

 Note that from January 1, 2024, caregivers will no longer be allowed to cultivate cannabis plants for qualifying patients, except for adults lacking the capacity to grow their own cannabis, for minors, or on islands that do not have dispensaries.